4. Series

 Absolutely convergent series: This does not apply!
 We don’t have the infinite pools.
 By the Absolute Series Rearrangement Theorem,

-Leibnitz Criterion
+Leibnitz Test

 Theorem